European Universities Table Tennis Championships

 European Universities Table Tennis Championships were the first organised in 2007 and have been organised annually since.

 The European Universities Table Tennis Championships are coordinated by the European University Sports Association along with the 18 other sports on the program of the European universities championships.
+Since 2012, in even-numbered years, the championships have been integrated into the European Universities Games.